-Central Los Angeles is undergoing a metamorphosis as over $10 billion in private investment is fueling a major economic revitalization.
+Central Los Angeles has undergone a metamorphosis as recent private investment has fueled a major economic revitalization.

 In addition, the Hollywood area is undergoing a major rebirth with billions more being invested in residential and commercial projects including several high rise condominium developments, the W Hotel, and the Hollywood and Highland retail complex, which includes the Hollywood & Highland Theatre, home of the Academy Awards®.